 My colour wheel started out looking like this:

 After 20 years in the colour industry, I have seen trends run the gamut.
 We’ve moved from the beige trend to the gray trend and most recently the black and white trend.
 During that time, I’ve added 6 more primary neutral undertones to my Understanding Undertones system, completing my comprehensive approach to colour selection which has now been named The Killam Colour System.

 Over the years, I have received frequent emails from readers who resonate with my no-nonsense advice.
 It’s an honour for me to help readers and clients to make classic, timeless choices, and to save them from expensive colour mistakes!

-My passion in life is to transform the way you see colour through my classic and timeless aesthetic.
-Together, we can stop the endless cycle of unnecessary renovations.
+My passion in life is to transform the way you see colour through my system, and to share my classic and timeless aesthetic.
+Colour absolutely does not need to be a guessing game, and together, we can stop the endless cycle of wasteful and unnecessary renovations.
 Eliminate the risk of getting bored with the accent tile you installed, and instead have your home fill you with happiness as soon as you walk in the door.

-Whether you’re a new follower or you have been with me from the beginning, thank you so much for supporting Colour Me Happy!
-I am so grateful to you all!
+Whether you’re a new follower or you have been with me from the beginning, thank you so much for stopping by Colour Me Happy!